daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 ![](/images/blog/Screenshot 2015-07-04 13.25.42.png)

 At this point we are neither finished with the front-end nor have any working API endpoints.
 We could have focused on building just the front-end in the first half of the tutorial and then the back-end in the second half of the tutorial, or vice versa, but personally, I have never built a single app like that.
-I like having constant feedback and going back and forth between back-end and front-end during the development flow.
+I typically go back and forth between back-end and front-end pieces of the application during my development flow.

 We can't display any characters until they are added to the database.
 In order to add new characters to the database we need to build a UI for it and implement an API endpoint.
 That's what we will do next.